wireless-broadband-alliance/captive-behavior/index.md

 <a name="existing"></a>
 ## Existing Device Behavior

+### General Behavior (for most devices)

  * There are no persistent cookies in CPMB: all the written cookies are destroyed after CPMB closes.

- * CPMB closes after authorization is completed (sometimes it needed additional actions from the user)
+ * CPMB closes after authorization is completed (sometimes it requires additional actions from the user)

  * The CPMB disappears and the device disconnects from the network when focus is changed to another app, such as SMS or email.